abrielcleaver/af6-react-registration/README.md

 ### Description

 This app is solely focused on creating registration.
-There should be a single route (the "/" root or home page).
+There is a single route ("/" root or home page).
 When the user is not authenticated, the user should see sign in and sign up forms.
-When the user is authenticated, they should something else...anything else.
-A meme, a joke, a You Tube video.
+When the user is authenticated, they will see something else.. a meme, a joke, a YouTube video, etc.